CAE statement on the suspension of services and training to Russian airlines and operators

-MONTREAL, March 8, 2022 /PRNewswire/ - CAE CAE CAE announced that it has suspended all services and training to Russian airlines, aircraft operators and healthcare distributors, in light of Russia's invasion of Ukraine.
+MONTREAL, March 8, 2022 /CNW/ - CAE CAE CAE announced that it has suspended all services and training to Russian airlines, aircraft operators and healthcare distributors, in light of Russia's invasion of Ukraine.

 CAE is saddened by the humanitarian crisis in Ukraine, and in support of its people, CAE has ceased to offer training services to pilots of Russian airlines as well as corporate and cargo operators in its training network.
 The company has also ceased to sell and service simulators for Russian airlines as well as healthcare distributors.